 Looking for rheumatic disease types, treatments, and associated rheumatology definitions?
 From abatacept to WOMAC, learn about common terms related to arthritis and rheumatic and musculoskeletal diseases.
-Looking for MACRA terms and definitions?
+Looking for information about MACRA?
+See MACRA terms and definitions.

 Selective co-stimulation modulator used to reduce signs and symptoms, induce major clinical response, inhibit progression of structural damage, and improve physical function in adults with moderate to severe active rheumatoid arthritis; may be used as monotherapy or concomitantly with disease-modifying antirheumatic drugs other than tumor necrosis factor (TNF) antagonists.
 Also used to reduce signs and symptoms in pediatric patients ≥6 years of age with moderate to severe active polyarticular juvenile idiopathic arthritis; may be used as monotherapy or concomitantly with methotrexate.

 Everyday routines generally involving functional mobility and personal care, such as bathing, dressing, toileting, and meal preparation.